Maternity & Paternity

 Postpartum Anxiety(PPA) and Depression(PPD)

 Depression after a baby is born can be extremely distressing.
-Postnatal depression is thought to affect around 1 in 10 women.
+Postnatal depression is common, and is thought to affect around 1 in 10 women.

 When you have postnatal depression, you may feel increasingly depressed and despondent.
 Looking after yourself or your baby may become too much.
 Symptoms of PPA/PPD may include: